Suggested links

 If you feel groggy the next morning after taking Ambien, the FDA warns that you should NOT operate a vehicle or perform any dangerous activity until you are fully awake.

-Some Ambien users experience performing certain activities after taking Ambien without recollection of doing so the next day.
+Some Ambien users experience performing certain activities after taking Ambien without any recollection of having done so the next day.

 The most commonly reported activities are: